School profile Verified 2 June 2026

 What the test includes

-English, Maths and Creative writing are included in the published format.
+English and Maths are included in the published format.

 Verbal reasoning, Non-verbal reasoning and Science are not listed in the current published format.